 Remember, safety first and foremost—be safe and be seen, be predictable and be prepared.
-Congratulations for considering getting back on your bike and riding again.
-We prepared a few answers to questions we receive most often, but in no way does this cover the entire world of bike commuting.
-So, check out our list of helpful links, which provide more information, sign up for one of our free Bike Safety Classes (they are hosted monthly) and reference our bike safety links for more information on bike safety, rules of the road and how we can help you be a safe, happy, and prepared commuter.
+We prepared answers to questions we receive most often, but it doesn’t cover everything.
+So, check out our list of helpful links, which provide more information, sign up for one of our free Bike Safety Classes (they are hosted monthly) and reference our bike safety links for more information on bike safety, rules of the road and how we can help you be a safe, happy, and prepared rider.
 If you don’t find the information you need, we are here to help.
 Use our bike comment form to give us feedback or suggestions or send us an email.
 We want to hear from you!

 Be safe.
 Safety First!
 Always obey the rules of the road.
 Obey all traffic signals, signs, and laws.
 Get in the mindset of “driving” your bike—not just “riding” your bike.
 This will help you be a more focused and legally compliant bike rider.
 Wear a helmet for every ride, even short trips.